Comcast/cmb/README.txt

    > chmod 755 startWorkerNode.sh

-   NOTE: At least one consumer and one producer is required, so if you only install a single CNS Wokrer Node you must set ROLE to Consumer,Producer.
+   NOTE: At least one consumer and one producer is required, so if you only install a single CNS Worker Node you must set ROLE to Consumer,Producer.
 By default, log4j will write to /tmp/cns.worker.log.

 9. Start each worker process with